TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Introduction

 \section{Introduction}

 Topological Data Analysis (TDA), particularly through the framework of persistent homology, has emerged as a powerful mathematical approach for extracting topological information from complex data.
 By constructing multi-scale representations of data, persistent homology robustly quantifies essential topological features such as connected components, loops, and voids, summarizing them in concise descriptors known as persistence diagrams (PDs)~\cite{edelsbrunner2010computational}.
-A point in a PD represents the birth time and death time of a topological feature, and a brief introduction of the mathematical foundations of TDA, particularly filtration, persistent homology, and persistence diagram, is presented in Appendix~\ref{sec:A.math}.
+A point in a PD represents the birth time and death time of a topological feature.

 A central challenge within TDA is achieving accurate topology understanding, particularly for widely used point cloud representations.
 Point clouds have become a fundamental representation of three-dimensional objects and environments, with widespread applications across scientific and engineering disciplines, including robotics~\cite{zhang2014loam}, medical imaging~\cite{singh2023topological}, and computational biology~\cite{xia2014persistent}.
 Topology understanding is crucial for processing geometric models represented by point clouds, as the topology can have a decisive impact on the model's functionality.
 When a point cloud is sampled from a geometric shape, its PD holds the potential to reveal intrinsic topological invariants (for example, the genus, the Betti number, and the loop or void features), providing insights into the fundamental structure of the original object.
 Accurate topology understanding can help us perform more reliable analysis or performance prediction of the model.